 - An introduction to statistics one of:

-- o MAT 163 Introduction to Statistics
+- MAT 163 Introduction to Statistics

 - MAT 164 Introduction to Statistics for STEM

 - o MIS 379 Quantitative Methods for Business and Economics

 - PSY 215 Research Methods and Statistics I

 - o SOC 362 Statistical Analysis

 - MAT 213 Data Visualization and Statistical Computing

 - MAT 273 Statistical Modeling

 - A project-based statistics course one of:

 - o BIO 481 Ecology

-- o ECO 490 Research Methods in Econometrics
+- ECO 490 Research Methods in Econometrics

 - MAT 374 Statistical Theory and Applications

 - MKT 352 Marketing Research and Analysis

 - POL 483 Political Statistics and Methodology

 - PSY 315 Research Methods and Statistics II

-- SOC 363 Research Methods
+- o SOC 363 Research Methods

 - Two electives chosen from the following:

-- o MAT 373 Probability Theory
+- MAT 373 Probability Theory

-- o MAT 394 Topics in Statistics
+- MAT 394 Topics in Statistics

 - No more than one of the following:

-- CSC 170 Introduction to Programming
+- CSC 170 Introduction to Object-Oriented Programming (Java)

 - CSC 352 Database Management and Design

 - CSC 310 Introduction to Data Science

 - MIS 270 Data Management

 - MIS 479 Business Analytics

 - A second project-based course:

 - BIO 481 Ecology

 - ECO 490 Research Methods in Econometrics

 - MAT 374 Statistical Theory and Applications

 - MKT 252 Marketing Research & Analysis

 - POL 483 Political Statistics and Methodology

 - PSY 315 Research Methods and Statistics II

 - SOC 363 Research Methods

-- No more than one of the following, with prior approval from the Mathematics and Statistics Department:
+- No more than one of the following, with prior approval from the Mathematics, Statistics, and Computer Science Department:

-- PSY 491 Advanced Research Methods

-- Advanced statistics electives taught in the ACTC or in transfer

-- An undergraduate research experience or internship using statistics
+- PSY 491 Advanced Research Methods - Advanced statistics electives taught in the ACTC or in transfer - An undergraduate research experience or internship using statistics

-Either the project-based course or one of the electives must be taught by a content department other than Mathematics and Statistics.
+Either the project-based course or one of the electives must have a designate other than MAT.

-Students interested in graduate work in statistics are encouraged to select MAT 373 Probability Theory as one elective and MAT 374 Statistical Theory and Applications as the project-based course, and also to complete MAT 145 Calculus 1, MAT 146 Calculus 2, MAT 245 Calculus 3, and MAT 246 Linear Algebra -- which completes a mathematics minor.
+Students interested in graduate work in statistics are encouraged to select MAT 373: Probability Theory as one elective and MAT 374: Statistical Theory and Applications as the project-based course, and also to complete MAT 145: Calculus 1, MAT 146: Calculus 2, MAT 245: Calculus 3, and MAT 246: Linear Algebra.